COLLEGE OF ENGINEERING & SCIENCE

 We have a real-world focus with a hands-on application of the unit operations students learn in the classrooms.
 Lab experiments deal with evaporation, heat exchangers of various types, absorption, distillation, drying, reactors, fluid flow, pumping systems, and process control.
 Before graduation, each student will have completed 13 unit operations based experiments plus the process control lab.

 Lab reports help prepare the students for effective communication to their peers and managers.
-The lab compliments intern experiences and helps prepare the chemical engineers for their positions in industry.
+The lab compliments intern experiences and helps prepare the chemical engineers for their positions in chemical engineering industries.

 Junior Lab Equipment